kjosib/sophie/docs/tech/vm.rst

 Here are some open problems, in no particular order:

 * [DONE] Pre-link global functions at load-time rather than hash look-ups during execution.
-* [PARTIAL] Message-passing -- starting with a console-actor.
+* [DONE] Message-passing -- starting with a console-actor.
 * Modules.
 Right now there is but one global namespace.
 A simple name-mangling scheme would work.
 * User-Defined Actors.
 * Source line numbers.
 On the off chance something goes wrong, a cross-reference is most helpful.